webdiscus/pug-plugin/README.md

 > ```
 >
 > Then vendor styles will not be saved to a separate file, because `sass-loader` generates one CSS bundle code.
-> Therefore vendor styles should be loaded in Pug separately.
+> Therefore vendor styles should be loaded in a template separately.

 > **Warning**
 >